 Lloyd Carlton Stearman was born in Wellsford, Kansas, on Oct.
 26, 1898, the son of Fred and Icie May (Grimm) Stearman, who came to Kansas from the Chicago area.
 According to the Wichita Eagle-Beacon, Lloyd Stearman had a quiet nature; loved classical music and played violin; and was conservative, practical and an "aircraft designer extraordinary."

 He attended schools in Harper, Kansas, prior to enrolling at Kansas State Agricultural College, Manhattan, to study architecture.
-He left college at the onset of World War I to join the U.S. Navy, and went to the University of Washington in Seattle and to San Diego for preliminary flight training.
+He left college at the onset of World War I to join the U.S. Navy Reserve Flying Corps, and went to the University of Washington in Seattle and to San Diego for preliminary flight training.
 There he developed his love of flying.

 After the war ended in November 1918, Stearman moved back to Wichita, where he found a job doing cubical structure design work for the S.S.
 Voigt architectural company.
 By 1920, he had become a mechanic at the newly formed E.M.
 Laird Airplane Co., building the "Swallow" biplane.
 In 1924, Laird reorganized the company to form the Swallow Airplane Manufacturing Co., with Stearman as chief engineer and Walter Beech as test pilot and salesman.
 Stearman and Beech worked on the prototype for a new airplane with a welded tubular steel fuselage, but it was not approved.